jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/Fcs.md

 ![Fcs Country View2](./assets/FcsCountryView2.png)

 Customized tooltip has been implemented in ```FcsRegionTooltip.tsx```.
-FcsRegionTooltip component, which renders a tooltip displaying detailed information about a region in an FCS (Food Consumption Score) map.
-The component receives GeoJSON feature data as a prop and extracts relevant properties, such as population data for insufficient food consumption (fcs) and food-based coping strategies (rcsi), formatting them for display.
+FcsRegionTooltip component, which renders a tooltip displaying detailed information about a region in an FCS map.
+The component receives GeoJSON feature data as a prop and extracts relevant properties, such as population data for insufficient food consumption (fcs) and food-based coping, formatting them for display.

 The tooltip includes: